 The Recreational teams can participate in three in-state tournaments during the season.
 Families are responsible for their portion of the tournament entry fee, travel and possible hotel stay.

-The Littleton Hockey Association is dedicating a large amount of its resources to offering a great experience in our Recreational Program.
 LHA's Rec Teams have been very successful over the years and have hung championship banners at Squirt, Peewee, Bantam and Midget levels.
-We plan on having up to ten teams participating in the Colorado Recreational Hockey League (CRHL) for the 2018-2019 season.
+LHA will field 12 teams for the current season.
+All LHA CRHL teams participate in the Colorado Recreational Hockey League (CRHL) for the 2018-2019 season.

 The Recreational Program starts in September.
-The first three practices will be used to evaluate the players and draft teams at each level.
-Weekday practices take place on Tuesday or Wednesday evening.
+Teams will have a minimum of one weekday practice.
 Weekend practice times will vary.
-Games will not be scheduled until October.
 The game schedule will be posted as soon as the details are finalized.
 LHA only controls the start times of home games.
 It is up to the other associations as to when LHA's "away" games will be played.

-Squirt/Peewee/Bantam - 3-minute warm-up, 1 minute between periods (or referee discretion), Two-run time 12 minute periods.
+Squirt/Peewee/Bantam - 3-minute warm-up, 1 minute between periods (or referee discretion), Two-run time 15 minute periods.
 Third period will be 12 minute stop time.
-Immediately following the game, both teams will play 5-puck.
-5-puck takes roughly 5-minutes to complete.
 Teams are allowed one 30-second timeout per game.

 Mercy Rule (Bantam/Midget) - In the event of a score differential of 5 or more goals, the time keeper will revert to a running clock in the 3rd period.
 The clock will remain running until the score differential is 4 or less, at which the stop-clock will be reemployed.
 All coaches are required to utilize all appropriate means to prevent their team from running up the score on an opponent.